CONTENTS OF NEWSLETTER 38

-We hear a great deal about “Reserve Growth” but it appears to be matched by “Reserve Erosion”.
+We hear a great deal about “Reserve Growth, ” but it appears to be matched by “Reserve Erosion.”
 If we believed the Oil & Gas Journal reserve number of 1213 Gb for 2002, this year’s should be the same less the 65.43 Gb produced plus the 7 Gb reported to have been discovered, namely 1154 Gb.
 Instead of which 1266 Gb is reported.
 So, somehow 112 Gb has been added out of thin air.
-If we look at the numbers in detail we see that as many as 68 countries report unchanged estimates with the singularly implausible implication that new discovery or “reserve growth” exactly matched production.
+If we look at the numbers in detail, we see that as many as 68 countries report unchanged estimates with the singularly implausible implication that discovery or “reserve growth” exactly matched production.
 The estimates for some countries have remained unchanged for many years.
 In reality, the constant number probably reflects a failure to update the estimates or to respond to the Oil & Gas Journal.
 So, in the absence of information to the contrary, it seems better to reduce the reserve reports by the production during the unchanged period, which we could term “Reserve Erosion.”

 313. Copenhagen Conference Proceedings

 An excellent summary of the depletion issue has been published by Klaus Illum.
-A streaming video copy of the conference is also available see http//www.ida.dk/oilconference
+A streaming video copy of the conference is also available.

 Kuwait is a small Emirate at the head of the Persian Gulf, covering an area of 18 000 km2 and supporting a population of about two million.
 Many are foreign workers from other Middle East countries and Asia.
 The average age is low with about 60% being under the age of 21.
 The majority are Sunni Muslims although one-quarter are Shi’ites, subject to a degree of mild oppression.

-Britain imposed independence in 1961, as it withdrew from its empire, whereupon Iraq strengthened its claims, not formally recognising the country’s independence until 1963.
+Britain imposed independence in 1961, as it withdrew from its empire after that Iraq strengthened its claims, not formally recognizing the country’s independence until 1963.
 The notions of nationality and territorial boundaries in the desert environment are probably foreign to the cultural tradition of the people, where family, tribal and religious allegiances are paramount.
 So the validity of Iraq’s claims may be stronger than might appear to western eyes.

 The Iran-Iraq war of 1980 posed a certain threat to Kuwait.
 It found itself obliged to facilitate the entry of US and other armaments to Iraq, which the Iranians saw as a hostile act, leading to an attack on a Kuwait refinery and various subversive movements, one of which sponsored an attempted assassination of the Emir.
 No doubt the eternal Sunni – Shia conflicts were partly responsible.
 In 1986, Iran started to attack shipping in the Gulf, including particularly Kuwaiti tankers, which were then protected by the US Navy and placed under US flag.

-In 1974, Kuwait effectively nationalised 60% of the Kuwait Oil Company, and took the remainder a year later, eventually paying compensation of $50 million to Gulf and BP.
+In 1974, Kuwait effectively nationalized 60% of the Kuwait Oil Company, and took the remainder a year later, eventually paying compensation of $50 million to Gulf and BP.

-There are several rich source-rocks in the geological succession, but possibly the prime contributor in Kuwait are Middle Cretaceous claystones that develop on the flanks of the structures beneath a mild unconformity.
-Lower Cretaceous sandstones form the principal reservoirs.
+There are several rich source rocks in the geological succession, but possibly the prime contributor in Kuwait are Middle Cretaceous claystone that develops on the flanks of the structures beneath a mild unconformity.
+Lower Cretaceous sandstones form the major reservoirs.

 Two prospective structural trends have been identified.
-One runs through the Burgan Field northwards into Iraq, while the other forms an extension of the Safaniya trend of Saudi Arabia through outer part of the Neutral Zone offshore.
-It appears that the intervening zone, covering the eastern Neutral Zone and offshore Kuwait, is not particularly prospective.
+One runs through the Burgan Field northwards into Iraq, while the other forms an extension of the Safaniya trend of Saudi Arabia through the outer part of the Neutral Zone offshore.
+It appears that the intervening zone, covering the eastern Neutral Zone and Offshore Kuwait, is not particularly prospective.
 Likewise, the western platform has limited potential.
-There may however be scope for finding deep gas-condensate in an underlying Palaeozoic petroleum system
+There may, however, be scope for finding deep gas-condensate in an underlying Palaeozoic petroleum system

 The main fields are as follows: